lroudge/AirBnB_clone/README.md

 This team project is part of the Holberton School Full-Stack Software Engineer program.
 It's the first step towards building a first full web application: an AirBnB clone.
-This first step consists of a custom command-line interepreter for data management, and the base classes for the storage of this data.
+This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.

 ## Usage

 The console works both in interactive mode and non-interactive mode, much like a Unix shell.
+It prints a prompt **(hbnb)** and waits for the user for input.

 Command | Example
 ------- | -------